Hot Environments - Health Effects and First Aid

 Heat exposure causes the following illnesses:

 Heat edema is swelling which generally occurs among people who are not acclimatized to working in hot conditions.
 Swelling is often most noticeable in the ankles.
-Recovery occurs after a day or two in a cool environment.

 Symptoms of heat exhaustion may start suddenly, and include: